 Wigs (or transformations as they were known) were very popular and allowed women to have a change of style.
 Wigs were good for deeply waved hair wasn’t always easy to achieve and maintain.
 Short wigs were also good for women who didn’t want to cut their hair, but still have a bob, and backfalls were used to add length to a short cut when required.

 Wigs were made to look natural – women didn’t want their postiche to show.
 Discretion was the word.

 Bobs may have been the fashion, but, like with any fashion, it doesn’t mean everyone whole-heartedly wants to adopt it.
 For women who didn’t want to cut their long hair, or needed a temporary solution before making that major decision, there were several options:

-- Continue wearing the styles of the tweenies (between the Edwardian era and the 1920s), which needed long hair to dress up into the loose and low chignon styles.
+Continue wearing the styles of the tweenies (period between the Edwardian era and the 1920s), which needed long hair to dress up into the loose and low chignon styles.

 One actress who kept her locks long was 1920s box-office phenomenon Mary Pickford.
-She wore her golden hair in curls and ringlets, before finally succumbing and having a bob at the end of the 1920s.
+She wore her golden hair in curls and ringlets, before finally succumbing to a bob at the end of the 1920s.
 Good girl.